Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Useful Properties

 \subsection{Operator Bounds for the Interaction Terms}

 We gather some intermediate estimates in the following lemmas.
-The key aspects of this section are the $|\log R|$ divergences appearing in Lemmas~\ref{lem:sing2bd}, \ref{lem:mix2bd} and Corollary \ref{cor:nabwRLp}.
+The main feature of this section is the appearance of the $|\log R|$ divergences appearing in Lemmas~\ref{lem:sing2bd}, \ref{lem:mix2bd} and Corollary \ref{cor:nabwRLp}.
 These results provide modest improvements of \cite[Lemmas 2.1, 2.2, and 2.3]{LunRou}.
 Additional results, such as Lemmas~\ref{lem:estnew} and \ref{lem:A-infty}, will be needed when discussing the well-posedness of the $\mathrm{CSS}$ equation in Section~\ref{sec:css}.
-In the later part of this section, we bound several quantities appearing in the core of the proof in Section~\ref{sec:pickl} and \ref{sec:kinetic}.
+In the remainder of this section, we bound several quantities appearing in the core of the proof in Section~\ref{sec:pickl} and \ref{sec:kinetic}.

-\begin{lemma} For any $u,v \in H^{s+1}(\bbR^2)$, $s\geq 0$ and any $R\geq 0$, the following bounds hold
+\begin{lemma} For any $u,v \in H^{1}(\bbR^2)$ and any $R\geq 0$, the following bounds hold

 as well as